R0han7/Diabeties_Pred_Deploy_using_streamlit/README.md

 Creating the model using dataset provided in csv format.

-Trained model file is used for the redictions in Streamlit module.
+Trained model file is used for the Predictions in Streamlit module.

 predicting using the features